 In February 2020, Judge Chutkan certified a class of all applicants whose applications were pending government action more than nine months and appointed Freshfields and IRAP as class counsel.
 The defendant agencies submitted a first adjudication plan thirty days later, which Freshfields and IRAP challenged as failing to meet the court’s orders.
 Judge Chutkan agreed and ordered the defendant agencies to work with Freshfields and IRAP as class counsel to devise a joint plan.

-In May 2020, the parties agreed to a Joint Plan, which the court ratified in June.
-Under the Joint Plan, which provides a framework implementing the court’s orders, the defendant agencies are required to meet timing benchmarks for processing class members’ applications and make periodic reports on their process to the court.
+In May 2020, the parties agreed to an Adjudication Plan, which the court ratified in June.
+Under the Adjudication Plan, which provides a framework implementing the court’s orders, the defendant agencies are required to meet timing benchmarks for processing class members’ applications and make periodic reports on their process to the court.